 There are both benefits and costs associated with the sharing economy.
 For consumers, the sharing economy makes it a lot easier to access things they need at a lesser cost, but it could have negative repercussions for manufacturers.
 Instead of buying and obtaining personal ownership of an item such as a car, or screwdriver, there are now ways for people to rent what they need, meaning less cars and screwdrivers will be made and sold.

-Two of the biggest players in the sharing economy are:
+Two of the biggest players (also known as the disrupters) in the sharing economy are: